 Leveraging The Features Of Dash Cams

 Dash cams are quite useful at detecting scam artists who are more than eager to create “fake” accidents.
 If your car is not equipped with a dash camera, you might have to pay thousands of dollars out of your pocket, all based on a lie.
 Thus, we can state that a dashboard camera can save you thousands of dollars in the long run.

 Dash cams provide efficient, straight to the point evidence in court.
 In case of an accident that wasn’t your fault, your dash cam could help save you thousands of dollars in expenses and can help you win the process much faster.
 Most of these footages are also accepted by big insurance companies, who can reduce operational costs and process the claims much easier.

 As the technology advanced in quick strides, the dash cam adoption trend gained momentum.
 In 2014, the dash cam industry exploded, with tens of new dash cams hitting the market.
-The early dash cam were only able to record at VGA quality, had a limited 120 degree vision range and had no features whatsoever.
+The early dash cam was only able to record at VGA quality, had a limited 120-degree vision range, and had no features whatsoever.

 Modern dash cams are autonomous, being able to replace existing memory with new recordings.
 You can also lock in certain sections of your recording and tag each section with the exact location on the GPS.

 The Global Dash Cams Industry – Interesting Facts

 The media grew considerably anxious to promote dashboard cameras.
 News channels like Daily Mail, BBC, and ABC News started to invest huge amounts of money in order to promote this new trend of dash cams.
 To top it all, tens of new companies sprang on the market in the US and UK, offering unique dash cams versions and meeting the growing needs of the market.